-1 Introduction
+1. Introduction

 Aggregate functions are an essential component of data query languages, and are heavily used in many applications such as data warehousing.
-Hence, efficient execution of aggregate functions is an important goal.
-Aggregate computation is expensive, especially in a temporal database where the problem is complicated by having to compute the intervals of time for which the aggregate value holds.
+Unfortunately, aggregate computation is traditionally expensive, especially in a temporal database where the problem is complicated by having to compute the intervals of time for which the aggregate value holds.
 For example, finding the (time-varying) maximum salary of professors in the Computer Science Department involves computing the temporal extent of each maximum value, which requires determining the tuples that overlap each temporal instant.